 Asana Lodge provides specialist help for people requiring anxiety treatment in London.
 According to mental health charity Mind, one in six people in England report having a mental health problem, such as anxiety or depression, in any given week.

 Fortunately, awareness of anxiety disorders is increasing with more people openly discussing their mental health issues.
 But stigma still surrounds the subject and not everyone finds it easy to talk openly about their struggles.
-At Asana Lodge we provide a specialist residential centre for anxiety treatment in London which helps those suffering with a range of mental health disorders.
+At Asana Lodge we provide a specialist residential centre for anxiety treatment in London which helps those suffering from a range of mental health disorders.

 We understand your battle is real and we will give you the best chance of recovery.
 On this page we detail:

 - The causes of anxiety